Nine Things they do not tell you about Risk Management

 Pareto

-The manifestations of the Pareto principle are to be seen in many areas of risk management.
+The Pareto principle is of vital importance for the practicing risk manager.
+The manifestations are to be seen in many areas of Risk Management:

 Risk quantification has unavoidable pathologies